-An analysis of health care data conducted by The New York Times found that prescriptions for opioids declined in 2013, 2014 and 2015.
+A 2017 CDC analysis found that total prescriptions for opioids peaked in 2010 and declined each year through 2015.
 It was the first decline since 1996, the year OxyContin was introduced.

 Pellegrino lives in a shelter where she hears about people getting prescription opioids from doctors all the time.
 She said she’s known people who would get teeth pulled just to get Vicodin.
 It’s still easy to doctor shop, she said.

 “Most people in the shelters are still using,” Pellegrino said.
 “I’m around it constantly.
 I see needles in the bathrooms.
 I hear them talk about it.”